Hurt on Someone Else’s Property in Georgia?

 Hurt as a Visitor or Guest?
 Call a Georgia Slip and Fall Accident Attorney

 Whether you or a family member has suffered a swimming pool head injury, dog attack or need a slip and fall attorney in Georgia, our personal injury law firm is here to help.
 We have fought on behalf of individuals and families throughout Georgia and understand how premises liability law protects your rights.
+We also have experience combating spoliation of evidence, especially video surveillance.
 Our Macon slip and fall attorney team offers statewide legal representation to those hurt in Atlanta, Columbus and Savannah as well as nearby Augusta and other cities throughout Georgia and nationwide.

 For more information about the McArthur Law Firm or to set up a free consultation with a Macon slip and fall attorney to learn what we may be able to do to help you, give us a call at 1-888-WE-FIGHT or fill out our online contact form.
 If you live outside of Georgia, call our law firm at (478) 238-6600.